18F/18f.gsa.gov/_team/grace-hopper.md

 state: "DC"
 team: "Delivery"
 ---
-Admiral Grace Hopper is a detailee from the US Navy.
-In her early life, she enjoyed taking apart clocks and other hardware;
-she joined 18F with a passion for software and effective government systems.
-In the 1970s, the New York City native advocated for the Defense Department to replace large, centralized systems with networks of small, distributed computers.
+Admiral Grace Hopper is a detailee from the U.S. Navy.
+In her early life, she enjoyed taking apart clocks and other hardware; she joined 18F with a passion for software and effective government systems.
+In the 1970s, the New York City native advocated for the Department of Defense to replace large, centralized systems with networks of small, distributed computers.

-She said she looks forward to pushing the boundaries of government digital services at 18F:
-"A ship in port is safe, but that's not what ships are built for."
+She said she looks forward to pushing the boundaries of government digital services at 18F: "A ship in port is safe, but that's not what ships are built for."